 Positive passivity-focused improvised live performances, site-specific sound installations and kinetic arts can be the main interest at the moment.
 I want to further develop this activity into architectural-related performances and sound sculptural installations to expand the audiences’ viewpoint and interlink with their inner spirituality.

 As a curator and organizer, I previously invited Mark Fell for a multi-sound live performance event at a shrine in Kyoto two years ago, and it was really something.
 I want to continue this project series as part of my social engagement as soon as this infamous situation finds its way out.

 Nur ein Hauch sei dein Gedicht !

-I am from mid 90s so pretty much I grew up with the screen / digital technologies.
+I am from the mid-90s, so I grew up with the screen / digital technologies.
 I feel quite comfortable with this issue.
-I tend to keep right balance for it. with work it is necessary.
+I tend to keep the right balance for it.
+With work, it is necessary.

-communications, researches, DAW, google map … Overload is not an option.
+Communications, research, DAW, google Maps… Overload is not an option.